 We have all been there.
 Everything may sound fantastic, look attractive and was planned with purposeful intent.
 But, something just doesn’t seem right.
 You feel fake vibes when hoping for authentic ones.
 Regardless, what makes a worship service fake might be boiled down to a few things even though there may be many things we can put on a list.
 Here are five bad ideas that promote the “fake factor” in church worship services.

-Bad ideas include over-scaling your team, sound and presentation might not be helping you.
+Bad ideas include over-scaling your team, sound, and presentation might not be helping you.
 The energy put into production shouldn’t outweigh the value of building relationships with the people in the congregation you serve.
 Your haze machine cannot fill that gap.

 We can sing “we worship You” all we want, but who is “You”—a fuzzy God who just makes us feel fuzzy, or an all-powerful, all-knowing, all-loving God who is jealous of us loving anything or anyone more than Him?
 Do we go for a God-or-girlfriend emotion or promote confession and celebration?